jccriado/matchingtools/doc/creation_model.rst

 The arguments of the function :func:`efttools.operators.Op` are tensors (and fields).
 Their indices are integer numbers.
 Negative integers are reserved for free indices.
-Free indices are not meant to be used in the operators appearing in the lagrangian, but later in the definition of their transformations.
+Free indices are not meant to be used in the operators appearing in the Lagrangian, but later in the definition of their transformations.

 Non-negative integers represent contracted indices.
 Contraction